iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > I spend most of my time at home, and this app constantly harasses me to turn on my location.
 I use my phone a lot, and I don't want to waste the battery.
 This is more inconvenient to me than it is helpful.<br> :date: __2020-11-10 14:14:23__

 > Looks like it a 3 year old designed it and the check in feature makes no sense<br> :date: __2020-11-07 17:56:59__

-> Work in an emergency room and downloaded to see how accurate the alerts would be.
-I assumed I would have to turn off the notification from being alerted to much.
-To my surprise I haven't been alerted once in over a month of having the app even after being in direct patient care with positive cases.<br> :date: __2020-11-04 06:12:09__

-> It keeps freezing after verifying my age.<br> :date: __2020-11-02 16:37:40__